dushoff/polarization/meeting.md

 Andrea: ad revenue as part of a polarizing feedback loop?
 * Keena: not convinced, but not clear why
 * Andrea: I see different ads during editorial times vs. news times
-* Zif: there is some evidence (from the past?) about advertising leading to centrism
+* Yif: there is some evidence (from the past?) about advertising leading to centrism
 	* Sleeping giants runs campaigns to target egregious people like Tucker Carlson

 Plotkin: does Fox news polarize people?